Contact Us

 Obtaining any information about the key material requires an eavesdropper to measure the system in some way.
 Because of quantum mechanics, the act of measuring disturbs the system and produces observable detectable anomalies.
 All such anomalies contribute to the qubit error rate, but neither Alice nor Bob can distinguish whether these anomalies came from environmental noise or errors, or an eavesdropper.

-In real-world entanglement-based advanced secure networks, noise will often be present and the qubit error rate will be greater than zero.
+In real-world entanglement-based quantum networks, noise will often be present and the qubit error rate will be greater than zero.
 Because the source of each error cannot be determined, we assume the worst case scenario (at least from a security perspective) that all errors are caused by an eavesdropper.
 The BBM92 protocol tolerates up to 11% qubit error rate, which corresponds to a fidelity of 89%.
 However, there's a tradeoff between security confidence and throughput, so the exact value will differ based on individual user requirements.
 If qubit error rate exceeds the user-established tolerance limit, the protocol determines that too much information was leaked to potential eavesdropper.
 The generated key is discarded and a new one is generated, typically on a different quantum channel.

 If QBER is within acceptable bounds, no eavesdropper is detected.
 Alice and Bob then use the remaining bits that were not consumed in estimating QBER to generate a final key.
 While the remaining bits could also be used as the final generated key, typically classical post-processing techniques will be performed on the remaining bits, such as information reconciliation and privacy amplification protocols, in order to generate an even more secure final key.